mihakonceptcorn/clients/README.md

 http://testapp.polushop.com.ua/

 ## About:
-Simple Laravel to store customer data.
+Simple Laravel app to store customer data.
 You can add, delete, edit, search clients.